Thermal evolution of dark matter and gravitational-wave production in the early universe from a symplectic glueball model: Results

 (where $\Li_\nu(z)$ denotes the polylogarithm of argument $z$ and order $\nu$), that we used in the numerical evaluation of the glueball-gas prediction for the thermodynamics of the $\Sp(2)$ theory.

 The comparison of our extrapolated simulation results with the prediction from eq.~\eqref{glueball_gas_pressure} is shown in figure~\ref{fig:comparison_with_glueball_gas}, where the dash-dotted line denotes the dominating contribution, from the lightest glueball, to the $p/T^4$ ratio, while the dashed line includes the contributions from all glueballs below the two-particle threshold.
 As the plot shows, the continuum-extrapolated results obtained from our lattice calculations (denoted by the solid red curve) are consistent with the prediction from the glueball-gas model at low temperatures, but for $T \gtrsim 0.9 \Tc$ the curve obtained from eq.~\eqref{glueball_gas_pressure} underestimates the lattice results.
 As in $\SU(3)$ Yang--Mills theory~\cite{Meyer:2009tq, Borsanyi:2012ve}, this behavior can be interpreted in terms of a continuous, exponentially growing, Hagedorn-like, density of states.
+Note that, while in principle the inclusion of high-precision results obtained from finer lattices ($\Ntau \ge 8$) would be useful to corroborate the continuum extrapolation of the equation of state at low temperatures, in practice the computational costs to reach uncertainties comparable with those of the data evaluated from the other ensembles considered in this work, up to $\Ntau=7$, would quickly become prohibitive.
+The problem is especially severe at $T\le \Tc$, since in the confining phase the thermodynamic quantities take values that are significantly smaller than in the deconfined phase, and that, furthermore, are exponentially suppressed when the temperature is reduced.
+For this reason, in figure~\ref{fig:comparison_with_glueball_gas} we did not include, for example, the results of our simulations on lattices with $\Ntau=8$ and $\Ntau=9$ at $T=0.9 \Tc$ and at $T=0.95 \Tc$ that are shown in figure~\ref{fig:Delta_at_finite_Ntau}: they are compatible with zero within their uncertainties, they would not be sufficient to obtain any meaningful interpolating curve for the pressure at either of those $\Ntau$ values (for this purpose, the numerical integration would require a much larger number of data points, at sufficiently close temperatures), and would not add any significant information to the curve displayed in figure~\ref{fig:comparison_with_glueball_gas}.

 We now move on to our numerical results in the study of the latent heat $\Lh$ and of the specific heat at fixed volume $\CV$; as we mentioned in section~\ref{sec:formulation_of_the_model}, these two quantities are directly related with each other via eq.~\eqref{Lh_and_CV}.
 In figure~\ref{fig:specific_heat_Ntau5} we present an example of our results for the determination of $\CV$: the plot shows $\CV$ as a function of $\beta$, and as obtained from simulations on lattices with $\Ntau=5$ sites in the Euclidean-time direction and for different values of the linear extent of the three ``spatial'' sizes of the lattice (in units of the lattice spacing $\spac$), ranging from $\Ns=18$ to $\Ns=26$, which corresponds to a variation in the lattice volume by a factor larger than three.